 Step 4.
 Secure Nginx with Let’s Encrypt SSL Free Certificate.

-The Certbot is a command-line tool used to simplify the process for obtaining and renewing Let’s Encrypt SSL certificates for your website.
+The Certbot is a command-line tool used to simplify the process of obtaining and renewing Let’s Encrypt SSL certificates for your website.
 Now install the Certbot package using the following command below:

 sudo dnf install python3-certbot-nginx